fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/DFRobot/README.md

 I have modified to have separate TRASMIT and receive versions depending on #define TRANSMIT.

+## RS485AutoDataTM

+This has been developed using TaskManagerIO.
+Not yet tested.

+This also has separate TRASMIT and receive versions depending on #define TRANSMIT.

 ## RS485AutoDataWriter

 Adding I2C output of what is transmitted and received (incomplete)